 I moan and bury my head under the pillow.

 Appealing to my heart-strings, he knows how to get me up.
-There’ll be no sleeping in and no Isabelle’s Eggs Benedict for breakfast.
+No sleeping in and no Isabelle’s Eggs Benedict for breakfast.
 Bessie does seem glad to see me.
 We’re soon back at Hyland Street for Mom’s blueberry pancakes (since I’d missed their usual Sunday morning appearance).
 I have the Post’s Page Six celebrity photos to regale everyone with my renewed fame.

 “Now I knows why y’all wears them funky britches,” ‘Gator concludes.